 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a standard container that was not built for the load.
-For these heavy tear-offs, we route in a 30-yard reinforced low-wall bin: we use a lowboy to set a unit with heavier floor plates and thick, ribbed sides.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a container that was not built for the load.
+For these jobs, we route a reinforced 30-yard bin: the unit features a heavier floor plate and thick, ribbed sides.
 We cap the fill volume well below the visual rim to keep axle weight legal.
-We also provide a general construction debris service for mixed loads.
+We also use a lowboy for transport; otherwise, check our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover